Robert Harris' research group

 Another major aim is the training of PhD students and postdoctoral fellows.
 We contribute to teaching in the undergraduate programs for Allergy, Immunology & Inflammation, Neuroscience and Biomedicine.
 Students and clinicians are welcome to conduct projects in the laboratory.
 The research laboratory is located in the Centre for Molecular Medicine (CMM) at the Karolinska Hospital.
 Within CMM, we collaborate with research groups in rheumatology, immunology, cell biology and other disciplines.
 We are also engaged in active collaborations with research groups at MTC, Huddinge Hospital and several international institutions.

-- Personalised myeloid cell therapy for treatment of chronic autoimmune diseases
+- Personalised myeloid cell therapy for treatment of chronic neuroinflammatory diseases

 Fatal demyelinating disease is induced by monocyte-derived macrophages in the absence of TGF-β signaling.